-Notes: I-SATA0 and I-SATA1 are Supermicro SuperDOMs.
-These are yellow SATADOM ports with power pins built in and do not require separate external power cables.
-These ports are backward-compatible with non-Supermicro SATADOMs that do require external power.
+The X11SSW-F includes a total of six SATA ports (I-SATA2 ~ 7).
+The yellow I-SATA2 and I-SATA3 ports are SuperDOM connectors that have power pins built in and so do not require separate external power cables.
+These connectors are backward-compatible with non-Supermicro SATADOMs that require an external power supply white connector).